Olive baboon: Diet

 One major reason for its widespread success is that the olive baboon is omnivorous and like other baboons, will eat practically anything.
 As such, it is able to find nutrition in almost any environment and is able to adapt with different foraging tactics.
 For instance, the olive baboon in grassland goes about finding food differently from one in a forest.
 The baboon forages on all levels of an environment, above and beneath the ground and in the canopy of forests.
 Most animals only look for food at one level; an arboreal species such as a lemur does not look for food on the ground.
 The olive baboon searches as wide an area as it can, and it eats virtually everything it finds.

 The diet typically includes a large variety of plants, and invertebrates and small mammals, as well as birds.
 The olive baboon eats leaves, grass, roots, bark, flowers, fruit, lichens, tubers, seeds, mushrooms, corms, and rhizomes.
 Corms and rhizomes are especially important in times of drought, because grass loses a great deal of its nutritional value.
 In dry, arid regions, such as the northeastern deserts, small invertebrates like insects, grubs, worms, spiders, and scorpions fill out its diet.

 The olive baboon also actively hunts prey, such as small rodents, birds and other primates.
 Its limit is usually small antelope, such as Thomson's gazelle, but will also kill sheep, goats, and chickens from farms, which may amount to around one third of its food from hunting.
 Hunting is usually a group activity, with both males and females participating.
 This systematic predation was apparently developed recently.
 In a field study, such behaviour was observed as starting with the males of one troop and spreading through all ages and sexes.

 In Eritrea, the olive baboon has formed a symbiotic relationship with that country's endangered elephant population.
 The baboons use the water holes dug by the elephants, while the elephants use the tree-top baboons as an early warning system.

 Conservation status

-The olive baboon is listed as least concern on the IUCN Red List because it is widespread with a large global population and not theatended by a range-wide population decline.
+The olive baboon is listed as least concern on the IUCN Red List because it is widespread with a large global population and not threatened by a range-wide population decline.
 Competition and disease have possibly led to fewer baboons in closed forests.
-Like most other baboon species, it is routinely exterminated as a pest.
+Like most other baboon species, it is routinely exterminated as a pest for crop raiding and small livestock predation.